jacky12123/ML2020/hw1/README.md

 | ------- | --------------- | ------- |
 | Public  | strong baseline | 5.28046 |
 | Private |                 |         |

+### Conclusion
+- Add double terms or cubic terms may be better